yarrow flowers

 Further is, to a greater extent, more qualitative than farther, which is a much more distant word.
 Now if you accept that, you take my word, except when you won't, which is when you take exception to everything I say.

-This is Oregon, so if you were standing in the rain, you'd get wet, unless you were queen, in which case you might, as a condition of your reign, rein in the clouds and make them stop dripping all over the place.
+This is Oregon, so if you were standing in the rain, you'd get wet, unless you were a queen, in which case you might, as a condition of your reign, rein in the clouds and make them stop wetting your horse's reins.
 In which case you'd be drier, and wouldn't have to put your clothes in the dryer.

 In closing, here's a tidbit from the Department of Useless Facts: Some people used to die from dye, because some of the pigments were toxic.
 Or maybe it's not so useless.
 There's a story in there, somewhere...